christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 I have met so many managers in my life, that were behaving as **"toxic people" hunters**, such as [Manuel Diaz, CEO of Emakina](https://www.youtube.com/watch?v=zQDaOecdlhM) who openly speaks in his video about toxic people in a team.

-After a while, I have also discovered lots of negativity and a lack of openness in these people who speak every day about how others are toxic to them.
-The paradox of their positivness.
+After a while, I have also discovered lots of negativity and a lack of openmindness in these people who speak every day about how others are toxic to them: the paradox of their positivness.

 *Toxic* is a word symptomatic of today's world.
 Let's see a bit more what is toxic or not toxic for Perspective API.